Dekithekid/Whistlingwoodz2W/README.md

 Team meeting schedule:
 - Wednesday each week, in class and after class.
-- Saturday/Sunday evenning, all members.
+- Saturday/Sunday evening, all members.

 Role & Responsibility:
 Part A